zikry009/interview-task/README.md

     - User can apply multiple filters, all filters will be applied with **AND** condition
         - Bonus points if user can switch between **AND** & **OR** filter type
     - Filters should be clearable, I can clear any filter

+# Solution Implement Summary
+  I have try to cover all things in the problem statements along with the bonuses with best to my knowledge.

 # Installation